NellowTCS/HTMLNotes/README.md

    cd HTMLNotes
    ```

+3. **Include Dependencies**:
+   - **TinyMDE**: The Markdown editor is included via CDN in the `index.html` file.
+Ensure an internet connection for the CDN, or download the TinyMDE library locally from [https://github.com/nextapps-de/tinymde](https://github.com/nextapps-de/tinymde).
+   - **Font Awesome**: Icons are included via CDN.
+Ensure an internet connection, or download Font Awesome locally from [https://fontawesome.com/](https://fontawesome.com/).

-3. **Open the Application**:
+4. **Open the Application**:
-   Open `index.html` in a web browser to start using and modifying HTMLNotes.
-No additional setup or dependencies are required.
+   Open `index.html` in a web browser to start using or modifying HTMLNotes.
+No additional setup is required if using CDNs.

 ## Usage

 1. **Creating a Note**:
    - Click the "New Note" button in the sidebar to start a new note.
-   - Type your content, and it will auto-save.
+   - Use the TinyMDE editor to write and format content in Markdown, with auto-saving enabled.

 2. **Managing Notes**:
    - Use the sidebar to view "All Notes" or "Recent" notes.